Caseware Master Product & Services Agreement

 - use the Products and Services for unlawful purposes and except in accordance with this Agreement;

-- perform, or aid others in performing, penetration tests, DDoS attack tests or any other kind of security test on the Products and Services without Caseware's express written consent;
+- perform, or aid others in performing, penetration tests, distributed denial-of-service (DDoS) attack tests or any other kind of security test on the Products and Services without Caseware's express written consent;

 - resell or make available the Products and Services to any third party, except as otherwise permitted in accordance with this Agreement;